 Direct Interactions has shifts available from 4 AM to 7 PM Pacific time, so it is possible to work during overnight hours for this company.

-Hotel Tonight is frequently hiring customer support reps to work from home in various locations across the US.
+Hotel Tonight Hotel Tonight is frequently hiring customer support reps to work from home in various locations across the US.
 The job involves answering calls, emails, and live chats for people who are looking for hotel rooms.
 Because this is a 24/7 business and they need people available around the clock, it's possible for you to get an overnight shift here if that is what you are looking for.
+Go here to read the Hotel Tonight review or here to check for work at home openings.

 Other Overnight Work at Home Job Options